 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- Describe, evaluate and compare diverse musical works that engage with the notion of place
+- Describe, analyse and compare diverse musical works using appropriate terminology.

-- Reflect upon and communicate musical (and/or technological) and contextual ideas
+- Articulate musical and contextual ideas in various modes

 |Timetable||View the lecture timetable | View the full unit timetable|